thenumbernine/lua-ffi-wasm/README.md

 <hr>

-# lua-interop.js
+# Lua Interop API

 Now that you've got your `lua-5.4.7-with-ffi.js` and `.wasm` files, that's great, but nobody wants to push bytes back and forth into the WASM API.
-The `lua-interopj.s` file is a JavaScript/Lua interop library that sits on top of this.
-I tried sticking to Fengari or WasMoon as much as possible.
+The [`lua-interop.js`](https://github.com/thenumbernine/lua-ffi-wasm/blob/master/lua-interop/lua-interop.js) file is a JavaScript/Lua interop library that sits on top of this.
+I tried sticking to the Fengari or WasMoon API as much as possible.

 Initialization:
 ``` javascript